 - Prepare your flax egg by adding 1 Tbsp ground flaxseed meal to a bowl and then adding in 3 Tbsp of hot water from the kettle, leave to sit for a minute or so to become gloopy.

-- Add in the pumpkin purée, olive oil, vanilla and flax egg and mix in.
+- Add in the pumpkin purée, oil, vanilla and flax egg and mix in.
 The batter will be very thick, but have patience and mix in carefully and it will combine properly.
 Mix until just combined and don’t overmix.

 - Spray a 9×5 loaf pan with non-stick spray and then line it with parchment paper so that the parchment paper hangs over the sides, so that when the pumpkin bread is baked, you can easily lift it out of the loaf pan using the parchment paper.